Robert Forbes1

 Georgiana Bury was the daughter of William Bury and Hon.
 Jane Moore.1 She married Richard Hamilton, 4th Viscount Boyne, son of Hon.
 Gustavus Hamilton and Hon.
 Dorothea Bellew.2

-Her married name became Hamilton.1 As a result of her marriage, Georgiana Bury was styled as Viscountess Boyne on 2 January 1772.
+Her married name became Hamilton.1 After her marriage, Georgiana Bury was styled as Viscountess Boyne on 2 January 1772.

 Citations